 - Painting the Medium: If you select Kanji View in the Japanese version, she'll still speak only in kana.

-- Purely Aesthetic Gender: The only real difference between her and Drayden as Gym Leaders is that her Pokémon are female; they're the same species and have the same moves.
-Their Druddigon's abilities are different, too; hers has Sheer Force.
+- Purely Aesthetic Gender: The only real difference between her and Drayden as Gym Leaders is that her Pokémon are female and her Druddigon has Sheer Force instead of Rough Skin.

 - Purple Is Powerful: She commands Dragon-type Pokémon (the type itself is commonly depicted with a purple hue) as a skilled Gym Leader/Champion, with her blazing purple hair exemplifying the trope even further.

-- Raised By Dragons: Word of God says that she was raised in a forest by them.
+- Raised by Wolves: The creators say that she was raised in a forest full of Dragon-types..